1xuan/iblog/Misc/2021-03-19 Practical Advanced Commands At VIM.md

 ## Visual Mode

-- gv			Start Visual mode with the same area as the previous area and the same mode.
+- `gv`: Start Visual mode with the same area as the previous area and the same mode.

 ## Others